CISteefel/CrunchTope/README.md

 ### Installation

 Do not use petsc-3.22 with CrunchFlow, since the newly developed PETSc Fortran hooks there do not work.
 Instead, use petsc-3.21 (3.21.6).
+The "git clone" command that follows should put the petsc distribution into ~/petsc (so PETSC_DIR=petsc).

-    git clone https://gitlab.com/petsc/petsc.git --branch v3.21.6 $PETSC_DIR
+    git clone https://gitlab.com/petsc/petsc.git --branch v3.21.6

 Then to download CrunchTope for the first time (i.e., a clone) use